.

 This is the flower of the culinary herb, dill (or dillweed, as it's also called).
 Some dill pickle recipes call for a small dill flower to be canned in the jar with the pickles.
 This one would be too large.

-Later in the summer when the heads are seedy, I always see goldfinches feeding on them.
+Late in the summer when the heads are seedy, I always see goldfinches feeding on them.

 I planted dill about a dozen years ago, and since then it has reseeded itself.
 I haven't made any dill pickles for a few years, but I still enjoy the dill plants.
 They grow where I can brush against them coming and going from the garden.
 Their fragrance reminds me of my Grandma Barb's garden.

-My dill plants often grow 4 to 5 feet tall and they're a bit top-heavy, so they blow over easily in strong winds.
+My dill plants often grow 4 to 5 feet tall and they're top-heavy, so they blow over easily in strong winds.
 (There may be dwarf varieties that don't have this problem.)
 A clump of dill can be supported with a few tomato cages, or just put 3 stakes in the ground around the clump and run some twine around the stakes.

 Trixie said...